vishnya/AI-Scientist-v2/README.md

 #### Semantic Scholar API (Literature Search)

 Our code can optionally use a Semantic Scholar API Key (`S2_API_KEY`) for higher throughput during literature search [if you have one](https://www.semanticscholar.org/product/api).
-However, the system should work without it, though you might encounter rate limits.
-If you experience issues with Semantic Scholar, you can skip the literature search and citation phases during paper generation.
+This is used during both the ideation and paper writing stages.
+The system should work without it, though you might encounter rate limits or reduced novelty checking during ideation.
+If you experience issues with Semantic Scholar, you can skip the citation phase during paper generation.

 #### Setting API Keys